paulasilvatech/Mainframe-AI-Modernization/docs/12-agent-based-modernization/README.md

 ![Detailed Agent-Based Modernization Architecture](../../images/agent-based-architecture.svg)

-As shown in the diagram, the Workflow Manager coordinates with primary expert agents (Domain, COBOL, and Target experts), who in turn leverage specialized sub-agents for specific tasks.
+As shown in the diagram, the Workflow Manager coordinates with primary expert agents (Domain, Platform, and Language experts), who in turn leverage specialized sub-agents for specific tasks.
 All agents contribute to and leverage a shared knowledge repository, which then feeds into the final deliverables.

 ### Agent Interaction Patterns